 The university, known as Thapar Technology Campus (TTC), is spread over an area of 250 acres with its campus in the historic city of Patiala.
 The Thapar Institute of Engineering and Technology was established in 1956 through an imaginative collaboration between the then state of Patiala and East Punjab States Union (PEPSU), the Central Government and the Patiala Technical Education Trust (PTET) founded by the great man of Indian industry, the Late Lala Karam Chand Thapar.
-Thapar University was granted full autonomy and the status of a Deemed University in 1985.
-It now enjoys the status of a full-fledged University.
+Thapar University was granted full autonomy and the status of a Deemed University.
 Various undergraduate (BE, BTech), postgraduate (ME, MSc, MTech, MBA) and Doctor of Philosophy programmes are being run by the university.